devfresher/devFresher/README.md

 ### Hey there 👋🏽

-🚀 Hey there! **Usman Soliu** here, a ✨ `Backend Software Engineer` ✨ from Ibadan, Nigeria.
+🚀 Hi! **Usman Soliu** here, a ✨ `Backend Software Engineer` ✨ from Ibadan, Nigeria.
 I am passionate about helping startups deliver better software and providing reliable backend solutions.

 💻 My skills include Javascript, Node.Js, MongoDB, TDD, PHP, and Docker.
 I love exploring new technologies and currently fascinated by the possibilities of Typescript.